Effective Quantization of Muon Optimizer States: Introduction

 Orthogonal to sharding is compressing the optimizer state.
 AdamW~\citep{DBLP:journals/corr/abs-1711-05101,kingma2014adam}, the \emph{de facto} optimizer for LLMs, maintains two FP32 moment buffers (first and second moments) per parameter.
 For an 8B-parameter model (e.g., an 8B Llama-3 variant~\citep{dubey2024llama}), this alone occupies $64$ GB ($\sim$80\% of an NVIDIA H100’s 80\,GB HBM), leaving little headroom for parameters, gradients, and activations.
-To mitigate this,~\citet{dettmers20218} quantize Adam’s optimizer states to 8 bits via block-wise \emph{dynamic} (non-linear) quantization, preserving stability in the presence of extreme values while reducing optimizer memory by roughly $4\times$ — enabling performant training under tight memory budgets.
+To mitigate this,~\citet{dettmers20218} quantize Adam’s optimizer states to 8 bits via block-wise \emph{dynamic} (non-linear) quantization, preserving stability in the presence of extreme values while reducing optimizer memory by roughly $4\times$, enabling performant training under tight memory budgets.

 Recently, there has been a surge of interest in moving beyond AdamW to improve training efficiency~\citep{anil2020scalable, shazeer2018adafactor, vyas2024soap}.
 Among various advances, one particularly promising optimizer is \textbf{Muon}~\citep{jordan2024muon}\footnote{Muon is closely related to SGD with momentum, adding a per-layer matrix orthogonalization}, which orthogonalizes the gradient momentum before updating the parameters.
 Equalizing the importance of all update directions results in improved stability and better convergence~\citep{bernstein2024modular, bernstein2025derivingmuon}.
-Several large-scale studies have confirmed Muon's ability to achieve a 2x efficiency in a target validation loss compared to AdamW on a compute-optimal setup ~\citep{liu2025muon, shah2025practical}.
-This includes extremely large models up to a trillion parameters, such as Kimi K2~\citep{team2025kimi} and GLM4.5~\citep{zeng2025glm}.
+Several large-scale studies have confirmed Muon's ability to achieve improved convergence rate to a target validation loss compared to AdamW on a compute-optimal setup ~\citep{liu2025muon, shah2025practical}.
+Muon has also been used to train extremely large models up to a trillion parameters in size, like Kimi K2~\citep{team2025kimi} and GLM4.5~\citep{zeng2025glm}.
+While Muon offers improved convergence over AdamW, it still maintains FP32 optimizer state that competes for scarce HBM alongside parameters, gradients, and activations.
+As models continue to scale, this memory pressure remains a practical constraint even when the underlying optimizer improves.